TheOdinProject/curriculum/new_org/web_development_101/project_installations.md

 RVM is a way of making sure that each Ruby or Rails project on your computer is treated independently of each other one.
 It allows you to install multiple versions of Ruby and multiple versions of Rails or any other gem on your computer and then you can choose which set to use for a given project.

-This is very useful because you'll sometimes work on a project using an older version of Ruby (say 1.9.3) but simultaneously working on projects using the newer version (2.0.0).
+This is very useful because you'll sometimes work on a project using an older version of Ruby (say 1.9.3) but simultaneously working on other projects using the newer version (2.0.0).
 Since you obviously don't want to uninstall and reinstall Ruby each time, RVM just lets you say which gemset you want to use and PRESTO! your problems are solved.

 ### Rails

 What about Rails?
-Rails is actually a Ruby gem of its own since, as we've covered before, it's just a bunch of Ruby code prepackaged for you.
+Rails is actually a Ruby gem of its own since, as we've covered before, it's really just a bunch of Ruby code prepackaged for you.

 ### Mac: XCode